Interim Executive Director

-Stacy oversees operations of the Seattle Architecture Foundation (SAF) which includes working alongside hundreds of dedicated volunteers to deliver relevant educational programming to the general public.
-Stacy directly supports our Tour Program and Design in Depth lecture series.
-In addition, Stacy leads fundraising, communications and marketing efforts for the organization.
+Hannah oversees operations of the Seattle Architecture Foundation (SAF) which includes working alongside hundreds of dedicated volunteers to deliver relevant educational programming to the general public.
+Hannah directly supports our Tour Program and Design Soiree series and oversees fundraising and operations.

 Program Director for Youth, Family and Community programs

 Marina oversees SAF’s Youth, Family and Community programs as well as the Annual Architectural Model Exhibit.
 She joined the SAF team as a Design Instructor in 2019, facilitating hands-on architectural sketching and model building workshops in the Seattle area and as a Gallery Host at the Center for Architecture and Design.
 She holds a Bachelor of Arts from The Evergreen State College in Olympia, WA.
 Prior to SAF, she facilitated an intersectional community-based social justice program for youth in Boston, MA, and worked alongside design professionals on a variety of projects.
 She loves working with youth architects and supporting them in designing equitable structures that they want to see in their community.

 Savannah helps manage SAF’s tour programs, communications and marketing, and administration.
 She joined SAF in 2022, and prior worked at an artist-focused immigration law firm in New York, NY.
 Savannah holds a Bachelor of Arts from Yale University in New Haven, CT, where she studied the History of Art and assisted the art books department of the Yale University Press.
 She is interested in how communities and their visual cultures develop in tandem and shape local architecture and design.